solidi/writing/22-what-is-an-engineering-manager-anyway.md

 **And they invest in their management craft.** A manager invests in continuous learning.
 They read books, listen to podcasts, and experiment to source for others.
 There are leaders out there with the right advice.
 Asynchronous mentorship is all around.

-**EMs continuously build relationships.** *Managers are also organizational engineers*.
+**EMs continuously build relationships.** *Managers are organizational engineers*.
 To enable their teams, they focus on building alliances with everyone in the business.
 EMs optimize for common ground and increase optionality as projects roll on.

 **And they partner with product and design well.** EMs collaborate on the customer journey from discovery to delivery.
 They barter with technology to find optimal solutions to a business outcome.
-EMs speak this language and [can demo](https://dev.to/solidi/how-to-crush-your-next-team-demo-2bb5) its functional value in front of others.
+EMs [can demo](https://dev.to/solidi/how-to-crush-your-next-team-demo-2bb5) functional values in front of others.

 **They have to make tough decisions.** Sometimes a decision is necessary.
 Information will be incomplete, and it will be hard.
 But the weight of not making the decision is worse than making one no matter how unclear the outcome.